Tzahi12345/YoutubeDL-Material/.github/ISSUE_TEMPLATE/bug_report.md

 - Docker tag: <tag> (optional)

 **Additional context**
 Add any other context about the problem here.
+For example, a YouTube link.